StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Usage

-Select a notebook in the `open a file` entry box, e.g. type `./` and step to a notebook.
+Select a notebook in the `open a file` entry box, e.g. type `./` and select a notebook.

 ## Some details